Wyattari/VRSmoothCamUnity/README.md

 <sup>(no smoothing)</sup>

-Smoothing that movement out gives you a more cinematic look that’s much easier on the eyes.
+Smoothing that movement is a little easier on the eyes.

 ![](02_SmoothDamp.gif)